jhumelsine/jhumelsine.github.io/_posts/2024-06-14-unit-test-attributes.md

 # Summary
 I’ve listed a dozen attributes that yield effective unit tests.
 I haven’t specified how to achieve these attributes.
 I’ll present practices in future blogs.

+Most of these attributes apply to other types of tests too, such as Integration Tests.

 # References
 These references go beyond the scope of this blog, but I’ll address most of the concepts in future blogs about testing.